pschroeppel/iviz/README.md

 # iViz

+This is a fork of the [iViz](https://github.com/eddy-ilg/iviz) project by [Eddy Ilg](https://github.com/eddy-ilg).
+The fork:
+- makes the package pip-installable via `pyproject.toml` and a `src/` layout
+- contains minor changes in the display grid and the save-views dialog

 ## Overview

 iViz is a super handy interactive tool to visualize any kind of 2D sequences with image,